Carlos Alcántara (actor): Career

 Alcántara had participated as an extra and in small roles in various soap operas of the time, but managed high popularity as the star of Patacláun (1997–1999) playing "Machin" that due to the success of the plays of Patacláun.

 Then, he appeared on the films Muerto de amor (2002), Ojos que no ven (2003), Polvo enamorado (2003) and Doble Juego (2004).

 He participated in various television projects, until they started the television miniseries La gran sangre, which was broadcast on Frecuencia Latina, having him as the main character of the series where he represented "El Dragón", proficient character wielding martial arts and was the leader of an association of urban heroes along with "Mandril" (Pietro Sibille) and "Tony Blades" (Aldo Miyashiro).
 He finished the project participating in La gran sangre: la película in 2007.

 In 2007 he began his one-person show Asu Mare, with which in the following years has made presentations to the Peruvian community abroad.
 He also appeared in the TV show El santo convento.

 In 2008 he competed in the dance reality show Bailando por un sueño (Perú), which won the first season ended.

 From 2009 to 2011 Alcántar was Dance jury member of the dance reality show El Gran Show.

-In February 2011, Alcántara participated in the International Humor Festival organized by the Caracol of Colombia.
+In February 2011, Alcántara participated in the International Humor Festival organised by the Caracol of Colombia.

 On April 11, 2013, the film Asu Mare, was released.
 It was inspired by his one-person show of the same name, starring and co-produced by Alcantara.
 It became the highest-grossing film in all of Peru with about twelve million dollars receipts at the box office.